celestiaorg/fibre-da-spec/sdk_module.md

 3. **Data Distribution Phase**: User distributes data chunks to validators along with the signed promise.

 4. **Validator Verification**: Validators query the celestia-app instance using [`QueryValidatePaymentPromise`](#validatepaymentpromise) to verify the promise signature, check escrow has sufficient funds, and confirm the promise hasn't been processed.
-If valid, validators sign over the commitment.
+Upon validation, validators query the staking module's historical info at `promise.height` to retrieve the ordered validator set.
+Using their position in this set, validators determine which data chunks they are assigned to validate.
+Validators then perform validation on their assigned chunks.
+If both the promise and chunk validation succeed, validators sign the commitment.

 5. **Payment Confirmation (Happy Path)**: User collects 2/3+ validator signatures and submits [`MsgPayForFibre`](#msgpayforfibre) containing the promise and signatures.
 The commitment gets included in the data square.